tsackton/taelgar/Gazetteer/The Green Sea Region/Western Green Sea/Greater Sembara/Sembara/The Borderlands/Cleenseau Region/Cleenseau.md

 * Underhill (E on the map), is the poorest neighborhood, and stretches along the base of the [[Essford Manor]] hill

 Three paths lead through the town:
-* A narrow dirt track runs along the interior of the southeast wall, lined with a number of small food stalls and shops (H).
+* A narrow dirt track (known as Char Street) runs along the interior of the southeast wall, lined with a number of small food stalls and shops (H).
 * A paved road leads from east to west, between the Market Gate and the North Gate, and divides the North Close from the Garrison Quarter and Underhill
 * A narrow track along the edge of the raised Essford Manor provides a shortcut from south to north